mmwebaze/map_block/README.md

 ## Still to be done
 1. use composer to download leaflet js
 2. include support for Highmaps**
-3. get coordinates from a csv
+3. get coordinates from a csv and node
-4. get coordinates from a node
-5. Dynamically set map heigh and width
+4. Dynamically set map height and width
-6. Unit tests
+5. Unit tests